1. Who we are

 2. How we collect information about you

-Everything we do, we do to ensure that we can help people living with HIV get both support and respect.
+Everything we do, we do to ensure that we can help people living with HIV and other long term health conditions get both support and respect.
 We want to make sure you receive the communications that are most relevant to you, be it through visiting our website or receiving emails, post or phone calls.
 We want to make sure you receive the best attention when you book on an event, access our services, volunteer or make a donation.

 We collect information from you in the following ways:

 When you interact with us directly: This could be if you ask us about our services, register with us for an event, make a donation to us, ask a question about HIV, apply for a job or volunteering opportunity or otherwise provide us with your personal information.
 This includes when you phone us, visit our website, or get in touch through the post, or in person.

 When you interact with us through partners working on our behalf: This could be if you agree for a professional or other individual to contact us on your behalf with a view to you using our services and provide your consent for your personal information to be shared with us.